-Spring is finally here, and it is time to start planting.
+Spring is finally here, and it is time to start planting for beautiful flowers, vegetable gardens, and garden beds.
 Here are some simple tips for starting a cut flower garden that you will love throughout the summer months!
 I can’t wait to say goodbye to the snow here in the Midwest and plant some beautiful flower seeds that we can cut and bring inside the house to add cheer and color to every room!
-Planting your own seeds is a far more economical choice that purchasing flowers that have already bloomed and definitely more economical than buying them from the store.
-Plus, you get the pride of knowing you did it yourself!
-So, come along with me this season and let’s explore the best simple tips to start a cut flower garden at your home.
+Planting your own seeds from seed packets is a far more economical choice that purchasing flowers that have already bloomed and definitely more economical than buying them from the store.
+Plus, you get the pride of knowing you planted the best cut flowers yourself in your own backyard!
+So, come along with me this growing season and let’s explore the best simple tips to start a cut flower garden at your home.

 What are the best flowers to grow for cutting?

 There are so many great seeds to plant for a cut flower garden.
 Some easy options include:

 What supplies do you need for a simple cut flower garden?
 Simple Tips for Starting a Cut Flower Garden

 One of the most simple tips for starting a cut flower garden is to visit your local garden supply store and pick up some supplies.
 This year, I am starting with Zinnia seeds (my favorites!), this Ferry-Morse seed starting kit with 72 cells, and Jiffy’s seed starting mix.
 Simply put one seed into each cell, cover with seed starting mix, water and give them time to grow!
 You can use the cover to protect them, when needed.

 When should I start flower seeds?
 Simple Tips for Starting a Cut Flower Garden